Explore Carnamah's natural, heritage and cultural attractions

 If you'd like to check them out, make an appointment with Lindsay on 0428 306 969, Yvonne on 0428 511 276 or Bill on 9951 1364 | Map

-If you'd like to visit the lake's edge, an easy spot is off the gravel Winchester South Road, which is located 16 kilometres southeast of Carnamah via the Carnamah-Eneabba Road.
+If you'd like to visit the lake's edge, an easy spot is via the gravelled Winchester South Road, which is located 16 kilometres southeast of Carnamah via the Carnamah-Eneabba Road.

 Art + Heritage Trail

-A trail of 14 heritage plaques, four murals and historic photographs, old advertisements and artworks.
-The trial begins with the mural outside IGA at 6 Yarra Street, continues in the windows of Wallace's News & Drapery, turns up Macpherson Street and runs up both sides of the street, finishing with the last plaque outside the Lions Club Op Shop at 46 Macpherson Street.
+A trail of heritage plaques, murals, historic photographs, old advertisements and artworks.
+The trial begins with the mural outside IGA at 6 Yarra Street, continues in the windows of Wallace's News & Drapery, turns up Macpherson Street and runs up both sides of the street, finishing with the last plaque outside 46 Macpherson Street.

-If you're keen for a longer walk, continue to join up with the Walk Trail (below) which goes through the bush on the edge of the Bunjil-Carnamah Road to the Macpherson Homestead.
+If you're keen for a longer walk, continue to join up with the Walk Trail (below) which goes through bush behind the school, along the edge of the Bunjil-Carnamah Road and to Macpherson Homestead.